This page may contain affiliate links. Please read my disclosure for more info.

 10. Factory Reset Your Hue Bridge

-Warning: You should save this option for use as a last resort.
-It will erase all of your Hue lights, scenes, and settings.
+Caution: Only use this as a final step.
+It deletes all your Hue lights, scenes, and settings.

 - Make sure your Hue Bridge is turned on.